magnesj/ResInsight/docs/Completions.md

     -- Fishbone 0 : Sub index 0 - Lateral 0
        52            52           27             3              1.70326       -0.57276         0.00960     0.00100      /
        53            53           27             52             2.34748       -0.81635         0.00960     0.00100      /
+    /

-- COMPSEGS -- Along a multisegment well, the COMPSEGS keyword defines the location of the completions The first COMPSEGS entry is a line with the well path name.
+- *COMPSEGS* -- Along a multisegment well, the COMPSEGS keyword defines the location of the completions The first COMPSEGS entry is a line with the well path name.
 Each following entry is for the segments in the well, and contaning the following field:
   - *I*, *J* and *K* -- The Eclipde cell index
   - *Branch no* -- Branch number for the segment
   - *Start Length*, *End Length* -- Start and end lenght along the well for the relevent segment.

+    COMPSEGS
+    -- Name
+       Well Path A      /
+    -- I      J      K      Branch no     Start Length     End Length     Dir Pen     End Range     Connection Depth
+       28     40     6      27            0.00000          1.70326         /
+       28     40     7      27            1.70326          2.34748         /
+       28     40     8      27            2.34748          2.96577         /
+    /

-- **WSEGVALV** -- Defining segments representing a sub-critical valve.
+- *WSEGVALV* -- Defining segments representing a sub-critical valve.
 The parameters exported in the WEGVALV keword are
   - *Well Name* -- The name of the well
   - *Seg No* -- Segment number along the well
   - *Cv* -- The ICD Flow Coefficient, as entered by the user
   - *Ac* -- the total ICD area per sub, calculated as the area per ICD (given by the orifice radius) multiplied with the number of icds per Sub.

+    WSEGVALV
+    -- Well Name       Seg No     Cv          Ac
+       Well Path A     3          1.50000     0.00008      /
+       Well Path A     5          1.50000     0.00008      /
+       Well Path A     7          1.50000     0.00008      /
+    /

 ## Exporting Completion Data